sourcegraph/scip-clang/docs/CrossRepo.md

 For example, if PA defines a function f, and a header in PC forward-declares `pa::f`, then when C is indexed, the indexer needs to somehow know that the definition of `f` lives in some file in PA.
-There are broadly 3 possible ways to do this:
+There are a few different ways to do this:

 1. Always index all TUs.
 This is the current strategy.
    This is the build equivalent of building everything from source.